Raffey Cassidy Suffers A Wardrobe Malfunction On The Red Carpet, But Has Co-Stars To Help Her Out

 Walking the red carpet must be a daunting task with all the cameras flashing and watching a celebrity’s every step, and a wardrobe malfunction must be everyone’s worst nightmare.

-At the Venice Film Festival on Tuesday night, Raffey Cassidy walked the red carpet with her fellow Vox Lux cast mates for the premiere of the musical drama, per Harper’s Bazaar.
+At the Venice Film Festival on Tuesday night, Raffey Cassidy walked the red carpet with her fellow Vox Lux cast mates for the premiere of the musical drama.
 She looked stunning in a strapless baby blue dress with white polka dots with a tulle princess cut skirt.

 As she walked down the carpet to the flash of many a camera, they stopped to pose together for the camera, and her dress seemed to get tangled up in her heels.
 Enter her co-stars: Natalie Portman, Stacy Martin, and Brady Corbet, who quickly knelt down in front of her – in the middle of the red carpet – to untangle the dress before it turned into a disaster.